Aniket2234/JwelryCatalogV5/replit.md

-# Jewelry Catalog Application
+# Jewellery Catalog Application

 ## Overview

-This is a modern jewelry catalog web application built with React and Express.
-The application displays a beautiful, elegant catalog of jewelry products with categories, featured items, and a carousel showcase.
-Users can browse different jewelry categories (necklaces, rings, earrings, bracelets, etc.), search for products, and view detailed product information.
-The application features a responsive design with a golden jewelry theme, smooth animations, and integrated social media connectivity.
+This is a modern Jewellery catalog web application built with React and Express.
+The application displays a beautiful, elegant catalog of Jewellery products with categories, featured items, and a carousel showcase.
+Users can browse different Jewellery categories (necklaces, rings, earrings, bracelets, etc.), search for products, and view detailed product information.
+The application features a responsive design with a golden Jewellery theme, smooth animations, and integrated social media connectivity.

 ## Recent Updates (October 2025)